njz3/FFBArcadePlugin/README.md

 When you launch game, ensure you have command -outputs=win for FFB Plugin to recieve Output Values etc

 Ensure either MAME32.dll or MAME64.dll is with FFB Plugin files in Supermodel folder depending on 32bit or 64bit Supermodel

+## For Lindbergh games

+1) Ensure visual studio c++ runtime files are up to date.
+If un-sure then download & install all in one visual runtime pack.

+2) Copy opengl32.dll & SDL2.dll to TeknoParrot folder inside main TeknoParrot folder eg C:\TeknoParrot\TeknoParrot\

+3) Copy remaining files (including SDL2.dll) in game folder from FFB Arcade Plugin to same folder as elf file

 ## CREDITS